- Introduction

 - Update

-: change ln_rsttr to .false. (we don't start MEDUSA from a restart file, you can if you want, but not at first, for that you'd need to extract the right vertical profile from arestart_trc
+namelist_top_cfg: change ln_rsttr to .false. (we don't start MEDUSA from a restart file, you can if you want, but not at first, for that you'd need to extract the right vertical profile from arestart_trcfile) - Update

 - Update